9 Types of Millets and Their Benefits

 Millets can also be a great addition to your weightloss diet as it is a good source of magnesium, tannins and starch.

-Magnesium in sorghum helps in proper regulation of thyroid gland, promoting weight loss by improving fat metabolism.
+Magnesium plays an essential role in the regulation of thyroid gland, promoting weight loss by improving fat metabolism.

 Sorghum is also rich in tannins, which inters with the amylose in starch forming resistant starch.

-This naturally modified starch means the resistant starch cannot be digested in the small intestine and thus reaches the large intestine.
+This naturally modified starch, means the resistant starch cannot be digested in the small intestine and thus reaches the large intestine.
 This may help in weight management and support healthy gut bacteria.

 7. May Promote Heart Health